Managing Direct Debit

 - The Direct Debit Guarantee ensures that, in the unlikely event of an error being made in the payment of your Direct Debit*, you will receive a full refund from you bank or building society.
 Knowing your rights will help you to resolve the problem

 - You don’t even have to worry about transferring your Direct Debit payments if you choose to switch bank accounts.
-Visit the account switching website to learn more
+Visit the Current Account Switch Service website to learn more

 - Stay effortlessly on top of your finances with the Direct Debit Control Centre, an easy-to-use app which puts you in control of your bill payments.